North Korea–Russia relations: Nuclear program

 In 2012, following the North Korean announcement that it agreed to introduce a moratorium on nuclear tests, long-range missile launches and uranium enrichment, Russia's foreign ministry said, "We welcome North Korea's decision to impose a moratorium on testing nuclear weapons and launching long-range ballistic missiles, and enriching uranium".
 North Korea under Kim Jong Un continued to defy the international community in relation to its nuclear and rocket programme.
 In 2013, Russia supported both resolutions of the UN Security Council against North Korea for its missile and nuclear tests.
 North Korea advised foreign embassies that the North Korean government could not guarantee their safety in an event of conflict and advised the foreign embassies to reconsider their evacuation plans.
 In December 2013 Russia joined the sanctions against North Korea, introduced in March by the UN Security Council (Resolution 2087).
 The corresponding decree signed by President Putin specified that Russian companies were prohibited to provide North Korea any technical assistance and advice in the development and production of ballistic missiles.
 In addition, North Korean naval vessels to call at Russian ports would be required to undergo inspection.
 Also, the authorities ordered to be vigilant when dealing with North Korean diplomats.

 In March 2016, following the January 2016 North Korean nuclear test, Russia supported a U.N.
 Security Council resolution regarding the introduction of further sanctions against North Korea.
 Russian presidential press secretary Dmitry Peskov said "the Kremlin is concerned over North Korea's statements about its readiness to use nuclear forces and urges all states to display restraint", in response to Kim Jong Un's orders to the military to deploy the nuclear warheads so they can be fired at "any moment" and be prepared to launch preemptive attacks against its enemies.
 In May 2016 the Central Bank of Russia ordered all Russian banks to halt financial dealings with North Korean agencies, organizations and individuals on the UN Security Council sanctions list.
 The move was in line with the United Nations Security Council resolution adopted in early March to penalize North Korea for its fourth nuclear test and long-range missile launch and curb its weapons of mass destruction program.

 Russia's position regarding North Korea's nuclear program changed after the 2022 invasion of Ukraine.
 In September 2024, Russian Foreign Minister Sergey Lavrov said that Russia viewed the notion of denuclearizing North Korea as a "closed issue", saying that Russia understood North Korea's logic of relying on nuclear weapons against the United States.
 In July 2025, Lavrov said that Russia "respect[s] North Korea’s aspirations and understand[s] the reasons why it is pursuing nuclear development".
+In February 2026, Lavrov said that "The main guarantee of prosperity in the modern world … is, however sad it may be to acknowledge, Pyongyang’s possession of nuclear weapons" and opposed denuclearization due to South Korea's "actively expanding military … cooperation" with the United States, with Japan possibly joining them.